0ddjob/Commodore_VIC20/Internal_8KB/README.md

 ## Purpose
 - Save having to source replacement 2114 chips in case RAM is faulty,
 - Upgrade the internal RAM from 5KB to 8KB, filling BLK0,
-- Use as a learning experience to understand how the VIC's memory works and using a GAL.
+- Use as a learning experience to understand how the VIC's memory works and using a PLD.

 ## YouTube Video
 [Simple KiCad For Simple Vintage Computer Hobbyists: Part 5 (VIC-20 RAM Expansion)](https://youtu.be/WQpgBGNAkP0)